Game-RL: Synthesizing Multimodal Verifiable Game Data to Boost VLMs' General Reasoning: The GameQA dataset

 \section{The GameQA dataset}

 The GameQA dataset is a visual-language question answering dataset that transforms game-playing tasks into a Visual Question Answering (VQA) format, as shown in Figure \ref{fig:figure1}.
+GameQA includes 30 games, 158 distinct tasks and approximately 140K questions in total.

-The dataset encompasses 30 different games classified into four categories based on the core abilities required to solve game tasks: 3D Spatial Perception and Understanding, Pattern Recognition and Matching, Multi-step Reasoning, and Strategic Planning.
-These 30 games are divided into "In-Domain" games used for training and "Out-of-Domain" games used to test model generalization performance, as illustrated in Figure \ref{fig:figure3}.
-Detailed category descriptions, along with representative game examples, can be found in the Appendix~\ref{app_sec:game_category}.
+\textbf{Dataset composition:} The dataset has 30 different games classified into four categories based on the core abilities required to solve game tasks: "3D Spatial Perception and Understanding", "Pattern Recognition and Matching", "Multi-step Reasoning", and "Strategic Planning", detailed descriptions shown in Appendix~\ref{app_sec:game_category}.
+The criteria on choosing these 30 games are listed in Appendix \ref{sec:selection_criteria}.
+As illustrated in Figure \ref{fig:figure3}, the 30 games are divided into two sets: 20 In-Domain games for model training and 10 Out-of-Domain games for testing generalization performance.
+The Out-of-Domain set was held out during training.

-Quantitatively, GameQA includes 158 distinct tasks and approximately 140K questions in total.
-All questions in the dataset are either multiple-choice with typically 7-8 options, or fill-in-the-blank questions with simple answers such as numbers or coordinates, with detailed statistics shown in Table \ref{tab:dataset_summary_combined_side}.
-Data samples are further divided into 3 difficulty levels based on image complexity (Plot Level) and 3 difficulty levels based on task complexity (QA Level).
-Examples of different difficulty levels are shown in Appendix~\ref{app:games_example_samples}.
+\textbf{Dataset question types:} To ensure the final answers are verifiable, all questions in the dataset are either multiple-choice or fill-in-the-blank.
+The multiple-choice questions typically have 7-8 options, while the fill-in-the-blank questions require simple answers such as numbers or coordinates, with detailed statistics shown in Table \ref{tab:dataset_summary_combined_side}.

+\textbf{Difficulty levels:} Each task is assigned with one of three difficulty levels of questions ("QA Level").
+And data samples are divided into 3 difficulty levels based on image complexity ("Plot Level"), namely game state or grid size, controlled by code parameters, providing three perception and reasoning difficulty levels for the tasks.
+Examples demonstrating these difficulty levels are in Appendix~\ref{app:games_example_samples}.
+The training and evaluation result about difficulty are shown in Table \ref{tab:difficulty_ablation} and Table \ref{tab:gameqa_results_difficulty}.